Dr Helene Tyrrell

 Newcastle upon Tyne,

-Hélène joined Newcastle Law School in June 2016.
-Prior to her appointment, Hélène worked at Queen Mary University of London but began her legal education in the North East by studying for her LLB and Master of Jurisprudence degrees at the University of Durham.
-Hélène completed her PhD at Queen Mary in 2014 (‘The Use of Foreign Jurisprudence in Human Rights Cases before the UK Supreme Court’) which will be published as a book in 2018.
+Hélène is a Lecturer in Law.
+Prior to her appointment at Newcastle Law School in June 2016, Hélène worked at Queen Mary University of London but began her legal education in the North East by studying for her LLB and Master of Jurisprudence degrees at the University of Durham.
+Hélène completed her PhD at Queen Mary in 2014 (‘The Use of Foreign Jurisprudence in Human Rights Cases before the UK Supreme Court’) which has since been developed into a book: Human Rights in the UK and the Influence of Foreign Jurisprudence (Hart 2018).

-Hélène is a Co-Director of the W.G.
+Hélène was a Co-Director of the W.G.
 Hart Legal Workshop 2018: 'Building a 21st Century Bill of Rights' and is an Associate Research Fellow at the Institute for Advanced Legal Studies, London.
 She is on the organising committee of the Northern Public Law Forum.
-She is a member of the Human Rights and Social Justice Forum and is a Council Member in the Society of Legal Scholars.
+She is a member of the Human Rights and Social Justice Forum, Power, Organisation and Governance Systems research group, and a Council Member in the Society of Legal Scholars.
+She is a co-founder of the Northern Empirical Legal Studies group.

 LLB (Hons), University of Durham 2007